Timeline of Events in the Struggle for Freedom of Expression in Vietnam

-April 12, 2018: Brotherhood for Democracy member Vu Van Hung, a former political prisoner and teacher, was sentenced to one year in prison for “deliberately causing injury” after being arrested in January.
+April 12, 2018: Brotherhood for Democracy member Vu Van Hung, a former political prisoner and teacher, was sentenced to one year in prison for “deliberately causing injury” after being arrested in January 2018.

-April 12, 2018: Following the trial of human rights lawyer Nguyen Van Dai and five other activists, in which they received sentences ranging from 7 to 15 years in prison, and the trial of Nguyen Van Tuc mere days later, a group of UN experts released a statement questioning the Vietnamese government’s motives for jailing the activists, asking for clarifications regarding their detentions and trial, and urging the government to uphold international obligations to protect human rights and release political prisoners.
+April 12, 2018: Following the trial of human rights lawyer Nguyen Van Dai and five other activists, in which they received sentences ranging from seven to 15 years in prison, and the trial of Nguyen Van Tuc mere days later, a group of UN experts released a statement questioning the Vietnamese government’s motives for jailing the activists, asking for clarifications regarding their detentions and trial, and urging the government to uphold international obligations to protect human rights and release political prisoners.

 April 16, 2018: About 300 school-aged children and their parents in Nghe An province marched peacefully to and from their primary school to protest fees for “extra” classes.

-April 16, 2018: Land rights and anti-corruption activist Do Cong Duong charged with “abusing democratic freedoms.”
+April 16, 2018: Land rights and anti-corruption activist Do Cong Duong was charged with “abusing democratic freedoms.”
 Previously, he was charged with “disturbing public order.”